jaspreetishar/BoReMi/README.md

 7. BoReMi Usage: Follow the provided guidelines and instructions inside GUI.ipynb.
 Begin using the tool and explore its functionalities.

-8. Exit: To exit the virtual encironment, type "conda deactivate" in the terminal or an anaconda command prompt.
+8. Exit: To exit the virtual environment, type "conda deactivate" in the terminal or an anaconda command prompt.